Ratatouille with Dehydrated Vegetables:

 addition of rice or orzo, it makes a complete meal.

-this ratatouille!
-When you've got leftover rice, remember to put some aside to make this Ratatouille with Rice.
+When you've got leftover rice, remember to save it to make Ratatouille with Rice.

 If You're Wondering, "What is Orzo?" - Keep Reading!